 - (3) Fees due broker.
 Fees as determined by written agreement may be disbursed as soon as the basis for calculation can be determined and funds are available. - (4) Wrongful disbursements.
-The following actions involving any trust account shall be improper and shall constitute commingling: - (a) disbursing trust funds for personal use of the qualifying broker or the broker's - (b) disbursing commission or commission splits from any trust account to any entity other than the qualifying broker. - (c) disbursing New Mexico gross receipts tax or other non-property related business expenses directly from a trust account; - (d) disbursing funds before the completion of the related transaction, except upon court order; this provision does not prevent a broker from transferring funds from one properly designated trust account to another properly designated trust account within the same brokerage; - (e) disbursing funds in excess of the trust account balance or in excess of a specific property or client ledger balance; and - (f) trust account overages can only be disbursed in accordance with the Unclaimed Property Act with written notification to the commission. - C. Commingling.
-Commingling of trust account funds is not permitted.
-Commingling shall include, but is not limited to, the following actions: - (1) wrongful deposits as described in this section; - (2) wrongful disbursements as described in this section; - (3) allowing a property or client ledger within a trust account to be in deficit; - (4) placing funds derived from the management of the qualifying broker's personally owned properties, or properties owned by any legally recognized entity in which the qualifying broker has a ten percent or more interest in a trust account containing funds of others: - (5) failing to withdraw from the trust account within a reasonable time, funds to which the qualifying broker is entitled; - (6) allowing money designated to one property or transaction to be used for the benefit of another property or transaction. - D. Exceptions to commingling. - (1) Non-trust funds may be placed in a trust account in an amount not to exceed the required minimum balance requirements of a financial institution necessary to maintain the account and avoid charges. - (2) Non-trust funds may be placed in a trust account in order to pay fees for credit card transactions and bank fees. - (3) Depositing a broker's own funds in a trust account with full disclosure to the owner of a managed property and with specific, prior written approval of the commission followed immediately by written documentation to the owner and to the commission of the deposit transaction. - (4) If a written sharing agreement specifies, funds of one property may be used for the benefit of another property owned by the same person or entity. - (5) Funds received from an owner for the benefit of all their managed properties may be credited to an owner's ledger.
+The following actions involving any trust or custodial account shall be improper and shall constitute commingling: - (a) disbursing trust funds or custodial funds for personal use of the qualifying broker, an associate broker or the broker's designee; - (b) disbursing commission or commission splits from any trust or custodial account to any entity other than the qualifying broker. - (c) disbursing New Mexico gross receipts tax or other non-property related business expenses directly from a trust or custodial account; - (d) disbursing funds before the completion of the related transaction, except upon court order; this provision does not prevent a broker from transferring funds from one properly designated trust or custodial account to another properly designated trust or custodial account within the same brokerage; - (e) disbursing funds in excess of the trust or custodial account balance or in excess of a specific property or client ledger balance; and - (f) trust or custodial account overages can only be disbursed in accordance with the Unclaimed Property Act with written notification to the commission. - C. Commingling.
+Commingling of trust or custodial account funds is not permitted.
+Commingling shall include, but is not limited to, the following actions: - (1) wrongful deposits as described in this section: - (2) wrongful disbursements as described in this section; - (3) allowing a property or client ledger within a trust or custodial account to be in deficit; - placing funds derived from the management of the qualifying broker's personally owned properties, or properties owned by any legally recognized entity in which the qualifying broker has a ten percent or more any interest in a trust account containing funds of others; - (5) failing to withdraw from the trust or custodial account within a reasonable time, funds to which the qualifying broker is entitled; - (6) allowing money designated to one property or transaction to be used for the benefit of another property or transaction. - D. Exceptions to commingling. - (1) Non-trust funds may be placed in a trust or custodial account in an amount not to exceed the required minimum balance requirements of a financial institution necessary to maintain the account and avoid charges. - (2) Non-trust funds may be placed in a trust or custodial account in order to pay fees for credit card transactions and bank fees. - (3) Depositing a broker's own funds in a trust or custodial account with full disclosure to the owner of a managed property and with specific, prior written approval of the commission followed immediately by written documentation to the owner and to the commission of the deposit transaction. - (4) If a written sharing agreement specifies, funds of one property may be used for the benefit of another property owned by the same person or entity.

+(5) Funds received from an owner for the benefit of all their managed properties may be credited to an owner's ledger.

-[16.61.23.11 NMAC - Rp, 16.61.23.10 NMAC, 1-1-2012; A. 1-1-2014; A, 1-1-2019]
+[16.61.23.11 NMAC - Rp, 16.61.23.10 NMAC, 1/1/2012; A. 1/1/2014; A, 1/03/2021]

-16.61.23.12 TRUST ACCOUNT DECLARATION AND RECORD KEEPING : Qualifying brokers who offer property management services for others shall:
+16.61.23.12 TRUST ACCOUNT DECLARATION AND RECORD KEEPING: Qualifying brokers who offer property management services for others shall: